prabodhtr/ExpOS/workdir/18.disk_interrupt_handler/README.md

   - batch-compile.sh finalOS
 - format and load files to disk in bulk
   - load-disk.sh 18
-- start xsm with timer
+- start xsm with timer and run odd.xsm
   - start-xsm.sh timer 10

 ## Assignment